 Is your microwave kicking up a stink?
 You’re not alone.
-Keep reading, and we’ll let you know how to get the bad whiffs out from inside the microwave and gone for good.
+Keep reading, and we’ll let you know how to get rid of smells in a microwave oven.

 Microwaves are amazing appliances.
 They’ve revolutionised speedy cooking for good!
 There’s nothing quite like popping a quick snack in the micro and waiting a couple of minutes before tucking in.

 However, that burnt smell lingering through your kitchen can really grate after a while.
 You might need to clean a microwave thoroughly to get rid of the worst stenches – or, it might just be a case of upping your maintenance.

 With that in mind, there are actually a few great ways you can get rid of bad smells that stink up your kitchen via the microwave.
 You might not need to clean deeply inside the microwave just yet! natural-microwave-cleaners-deodorise-microwave-smells.

 How to Get Rid of Smells in a Microwave Oven After Burning Food?

 Getting the burnt smell out of your microwave might be a simple case of running a microwave safe bowl of water and/or lemon for a short while.

 One of the worst smells to get out of a microwave is the smell of burnt food.
 Suddenly, that pungent odour manages to make all food taste burnt, even when it isn’t!
 You can of course buy specific microwave cleaning products, but thankfully, there is an even easier solution to this, that just involves water.
 Keep that baking soda on standby for now!